matrix-org/twim-o-matic/readme.md

 If an entry is from the `userId` nominated in the config, that entry will not be prefixed with `>`, since we don't consider it to be quoted.

 Note the options for `render` in the section below.
 In general, to produce a final output you will use `render -mp`, `-m` to process media, and `-p` to process results from `#ping:maunium.net`.

+## Deploy

+`render` will produce a file, `out.md`.
+Make any final fixes needed to this markdown, then copy it to the relevent location at `https://github.com/matrix-org/matrix.org/tree/master/gatsby/content/blog`, making sure to use a `*.mdx` extension.

 ## node watch --help